-Whereas last week’s advice to writers was to turn off the filter and write your character true to their voice.
-This week, I wanted to build upon that sentiment because our internal sensor is a biggie.
+Whereas last week’s advice to writers was to turn off the filter and write your character true to their voice, please click here if you missed it.
+This week, I wanted to build upon that sentiment because our internal censor is a biggie.
 I will reiterate… DO NOT, I repeat, DO NOT let your filter get in the way of your voice.
 Embrace your inner Stephen King or your EL James and be confident with who you are and what you write.

 Have you ever changed your work because you worried about what people will think?